 Although there are several options to correct presbyopia, in the early years you may find easy ways of getting around it.
 Such as holding your reading material further away or enlarging the font on a digital device.
 However, presbyopia is progressive and unrelenting.
 Eventually, you will find that your arms are not long enough to easily read your books.

 There is currently no cure for presbyopia or any way to slow it down.
 Some international research is looking into the use of pharmaceuticals.
 But currently, this age-related deterioration of near vision is something to accept as part of getting older and wiser.

 How Do You Correct Presbyopia?

-- Single vision reading spectacles: The entire lens contains the reading, or near vision, script.
-To look at distant objects you’ll need to remove the glasses or peer over them.
+Single vision reading spectacles: The entire lens contains the reading, or near vision, script.
+To look at distant objects, you’ll need to remove the glasses or peer over them.

 Note: Any surgical or invasive procedure carries risks.
-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
+Before proceeding, you should seek a second opinion from a qualified health practitioner.